-Saint Michael's began using dbtech products in 2001, when it implemented the Ras (Report Automation System) Viewer, which provides a secure web-enabled viewer used for report retrieval.
+Saint Michael's began using dbtech products in 2001 when it implemented the Ras Viewer, a platform providing a secure, web-enabled viewer for report retrieval.
+According to James Wu, Saint Michael's IT applications specialist, Ras was originally used to archive and distribute forms over the hospital's Siemens INVISION reports system.
+Now, a decade later, the hospital still relies on Ras.

-According to James Wu, Saint Michael's IT applications specialist, the first uses of the product were for archiving and distributing forms over the hospital's Siemens INVISION reports product.
-Now, a decade later, Ras is still being used.
-During this time, it has been enhanced, including adding auto print features and automating the distribution of files to servers.
-Numerous other enhancements have been implemented relating to email, formats and other functions.
+Since it's launch in 2001, Saint Michael's Ras system has been enhanced with additional features including auto-print and automated distribution of files to servers.
+Numerous other enhancements have also been implemented relating to email, formats and other functions.
 In 2008, the hospital stepped up its use of Ras by implementing Rasi (Ras Imaging).
-This was followed by the hospital's decision to use eForms beginning in 2009, which can convert a library of paper forms into electronic ones.
+This was followed, in 2009, by the hospital's decision to use eForms - converting their library of paper forms into electronic ones.

-The hospital began its use of eForms by converting manual forms used in patient registration into the eForms format, which automatically defaults patient names, numbers and all other HL7 (Health Level Seven) fields.
-Initial implementation was with about one dozen forms, some with multiple pages.
+The hospital began it's eForms transition by converting manual patient registration forms into the eForms format, which automatically defaults patient names, numbers and all other HL7 (Health Level Seven) fields.
+Initial implementation included about one dozen forms, many with multiple pages.

 "After patient registration, we expanded eForms into clinical areas," says Wu.
 "Then we started incorporating forms for patient assessments, physicals, physician orders and progress notes.
 We stopped ordering forms from our print vendor and began printing forms from a laser printer with all the patient information right there."
-Today Saint Michael's has approximately different 250 forms in the eForms format.
+Today, Saint Michael's has approximately different 250 forms in eForms.

-Every clinical department, inpatient, outpatient and ER departments currently use eForms.
-Also using it are all clinicians and the patient registration department.
+Every clinical department, from inpatient and outpatient to ER, currently uses eForms.
+Additionally, eForms is used by all clinicians and the patient registration department.